lamhq/tech-notes/pages/devops/aws/app-dev/amplify.md

 AWS Amplify is a complete solution that offers tools for front-end web and mobile developers to quickly **build full-stack applications** on AWS.

+## Products

-Amplify provides the following independen products to build fullstack iOS, Android, Flutter, Web, and React Native apps:
+Amplify provides the following independent products to build fullstack iOS, Android, Flutter, Web, and React Native apps:
 - **Amplify CLI**: Configure all the services needed to power your backend through a simple command line interface.
 - **Amplify Libraries**: Client libraries to build common use cases such as Auth, data, and File Storage by connecting your frontend app to your backend resources.
 - **Amplify Studio**: Build your fullstack web and mobile app using a simple and intuitive visual development environment.